nikkh/Horus/help.md

 ![log-analytics-30030-after-retrain](images/log-analytics-30030-after-retrain.png)

 This is really quite startling.
+The improved form recognizer model is now able to correctly has been able to correctly identify NetPrice and Postcode.

 # Frequently Asked Questions